-- All state sales tax filing for the last 3 years as of the valuation date; any amended and audits
+- All state sales tax filings for the last 3 years and as of the valuation date; and any amended and audits

-- Past business appraisals, valuation, and evaluations of any kind
+- Past business appraisals, valuation, evaluations, and plans of any kind

-- Owner resumes, and job title and job description with a workweek list of responsibilities and time allocation outline by job function or activity; and fringe benefits list.
+- Owner resumes, and job title and job description with a workweek list of responsibilities and time allocation outline by job function or activity; and fringe benefits details.
+Also, describe related parties who work in/for the business.
+List of software/tech used, competitors, and risk management actions.
 (Exception: Create these items even if they are not available.)

 Divorce brings you complex financial conflict.

-Our proactive expert team simplifies your business valuation needs, offers you a high confidence conclusion, so you can receive a fair value.
-We know when to listen and then ask questions, where to do research, and why detailed document gathering and review matters to you.
+Our proactive proficient team simplifies your business valuation needs, offers you a high confidence conclusion, so you can receive a fair settlement.
+We know when to listen and then ask questions, where to do key research, and why detailed document gathering and review matters to you.
 See the Ten Rules for a Top Notch Business Valuation on the linked page.